 March: In March, Japanese drugmaker Daiichi Sankyo Co. began the production for the AstraZeneca vaccine, citing that the vaccine will be distributed immediately after it is approved by the government.
 In late March, the authorities have started distributing Pfizer vaccine vouchers to residents age 65 and older.

-April: According to the Ministry of Health, Labour and Welfare, approximately 1.59 million vaccines have been administered as of April 9.
-On April 12, Japan began administering vaccines to senior citizens age 65 and older.
+April: On April 12, Japan began administering vaccines to senior citizens age 65 and older.
 There are roughly 36 million people making up Japan's elderly population.

 May: Japan formally approved the Moderna and AstraZeneca vaccines for local use on May 21, however, the rollout for AstraZeneca vaccines was paused later the same day.
 On May 24, Japan opened large-scale vaccination centres in Tokyo and Osaka.

 June: Japan formally began rollout for people aged under 65 on June 21.

 July: Japan began implementing Covid-19 vaccine passports for travellers heading overseas.